kierawaltonqa/QACinemasProject/README.md

 # Team Spell QACinema Project

-Welcome to team Spell's full stack cinema application.
+Welcome to team Spell's cinema application.
 The objective for this project was to create a full-stack web application using the MERN stack.
 The data layer was created using MongoDb, a non-relational database.
 The back end, built using Node (a cross-platform javascript runtime compiler) and Express (a web application framework for node), constructs an API.
 The front was built using React - a front end javascript framework used to create a reactive user interface.
-This web application was developed and implemented with the goal of... (will finish tomorrow - Kiera)
+This web application was developed and implemented with the goal of providing an informative and visually appealing webpage for users to interact with.